grab/engineering-blog/_posts/2018-01-07-dealing-with-the-meltdown-patch-at-grab.md

 excerpt: "The meltdown attack reported recently had far reaching implications in terms of security as well as performance.
 This post is a quick rundown of what performance impacts we noted as well as how we went on to mitigate them."
 ---

-Grab is Southeast Asia's leading ride-hailing platform.
-We solve critical transportation challenges and make transport freedom a reality for 620 million people in Southeast Asia.
+Grab is more than just the leading ride-hailing and mobile payments platform in Southeast Asia.
+We use data and technology to improve everything from transportation to payments across a region of more than 620 million people.

 The [meltdown attack](http://meltdownattack.com/) reported recently had far reaching implications in terms of security as well as performance.
 This post is a quick rundown of what performance impacts we noted as well as how we went on to mitigate them.